mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/release-notes/index.md

 ## Managed cluster multi-tenancy

-Customers now have the ability to share clusters across multiple projects and teams to meet their various use cases and needs.
+Kommander now supports managing network policies across project clusters.
+Projects are created with a secure-by-default network policy and users needing more flexibility can edit or add more policies to tailor to their unique security needs.

 Refer to [network policies](https://docs.d2iq.com/ksphere/kommander/latest/projects/network-policies/) for more information.